riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 ```

 The `priority` accepts a digit as the version priority during [Version Selection](#version-selection).
 If `priority` isn't specified, then the priority of version defaults to zero.

+The `default` version does not accept the priority.

 It makes the compiler trigger the [function multi-version](#function-multi-version) when there exist more than one version for the same function signature.